jukbot/smart-industry/README.md

  <!-- [Login here](https://smart-mes.firebaseapp.com/)  -->

 ``Sorry, we've to temporary disable demo login and register due to database structure maintenance for optimizing best performance.
-This will take around 1 week to fixed all issues from database changed. :)``
+This will take around 1 week to fix all issues from database changed. :)``

 <!-- | E-mail | Password |
 |---------|---------------|